December 16, 2016

 PS: Special holiday note to Sycuan::

-Happy 11th anniversary of my giving your Sycuan Casino executive my free no-strings written offer for your band and casino to use my Sycuan-related photographs royalty free for all time to close the matter in December of 2006 and move forward too bad he resigned (allegedly) over the problem and let my offer expire on his way out the door.
+Happy 11th anniversary of my giving your Sycuan Casino executive my free no-strings written offer for your band and casino to use my Sycuan-related photographs royalty free for all time to close the matter in December of 2006 before my complaint ever left his department too bad he resigned (allegedly) over the problem and let my very generous offer expire on his way out the door.

 Disclaimer: sycuanbandofthieves.com, including the gballard.net and kumeyaay.info websites, are not affiliated with the Sycuan Band of Kumeyaay Nation, the Sycuan Tribal Government, the Sycuan Casino and Resort, the Sycuan Institute on Tribal Gaming, the Sycuan Fire Department, the Willow Glen and Sycuan Golf Resort in El Cajon, CA, or Sycuan's off-reservation U.S. Grant Hotel in downtown Gaslamp Quarter of San Diego, or any other of countless Sycuan community and commercial enterprises that I may not know about or list.
 Nor do these websites have any affiliation with San Diego State University, or the San Diego Padres major-league baseball team.
 The commentaries above are the opinions and views of Gary Ballard and he is solely responsible for its content.
 If you or your organization have any clarifications, concerns or input on the information contained on these websites, please CONTACT GARY at the link below.